Bad Day At Black Rock (Cacophony Society Zone Trip #4)

 Rough Draft #48

-Recent events have sparked a quite a bit of discussion regarding the history of Burning Man, an event that has been a major influence on my life as well as many of my close friends.
+Recent events have sparked quite a bit of discussion regarding the history of Burning Man, an event that has been a major influence on my life as well as many of my close friends.

 With Burning Man 2007 tickets going on yesterday, I thought it might great to take a look back at Burning Man 1990, a major crossroads in the evolution of the event.
 This was the year when the annual Memorial Day beach burn at Baker Beach in San Francisco, started by Larry Harvey and Jerry James, transitioned into a Labor Day weekend art event in the Black Rock Desert.
 Black Rock City was born when the San Francisco Cacophony Society took Burning Man to The Playa in an event known as “Bad Day At Black Rock” (Zone Trip #4) which took place September 1-3, 1990.